-Working Principle of Tidal Power Plant
+Tidal Power Plant Working

 In a tidal energy power plant, we collect the water during high tides in an artificial basin and release it during the period of low tides.
 And use the water to spin a hydraulic turbine connected to a generator while escaping.
 The three main components of a tidal energy power plant are:

 - sluiceways from the basin to sea and vice versa.